What Is the EB-5 Program?

-Investors, their spouses and children under the age of 21 at the time of petition may qualify to become a legal permanent resident in US.
+Investors, their spouses and children under the age of 21 at the time of petition, may qualify to become legal permanent residents in United States.
 The investors may also receive an annual return on their investment.

 PROJECTSSoutheast Regional Center, LLC